andresbravom/ProjectJava/README.md

 class User.

-In the main menu it is necessary to access the store with username and password.
+In the main menu it is necessary to access the store with an username and a password.
 To exit the main menu, type "exit" in the username and password.

 Main menu: